FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

+Second, when training on a single worker is feasible, i.e., training with batch size 16, existing designs can achieve cost-efficiency similar to that of \FP since no communication overhead exists.
+However, our follow-up experiments show that their training speed cannot be further improved given more resources.
+This is because more resources change the training from a single worker to multiple workers, which incurs prohibitive communication costs for the existing designs.
+In contrast, \FP can achieve up to 1.6X speedup (training \emph{BERT-Large}) over the best-performing serverless-based training baseline (\LambdaML) when given more resources (2.4X cost).

 Third, the hybrid design, \Hybrid, achieves comparable or even better performance than \LambdaML when training \emph{ResNet101}.
-However, with the increase of model size and global batch size (leading to the use of more workers), the server node in this centralized structure can be heavily burdened.
+However, with the increase in model size and global batch size (leading to the use of more workers), the server node in this centralized structure can be heavily burdened.
 As a result, we can observe noticeable performance gap between \Hybrid and \LambdaML when training \emph{AmoebaNet-D36} and \emph{BERT-Large} in Fig.~\ref{b256}.
 In addition, we see that the use of gradient accumulation (\LambdaGA and \HybridGA) can reduce the training cost at the price of a longer training time.
 However, the reduction is neither significant nor guaranteed to exist.
-We attribute it to that the use of gradient accumulation reduces the memory allocation but the increased runtime raises up the cost.
+We attribute it to the use of gradient accumulation, which reduces the memory allocation but may incur higher costs due to the increased runtime.